 For 13 years, the Pujols Family Foundation has been serving in Batey Aleman in the Dominican Republic, proving medical and dental care, clean water, new bedding, home and building repairs, and so much more to its people.
 The new sponsorship program will allow this work to continue, while adding additional programs to support the impoverished people in the Dominican Republic.

-Albert and Deidre then presented the Partner of the Year Award, given each year to an individual who has shown dedication and support to the mission of the Pujols Family Foundation.
+Albert then presented the Partner of the Year Award, given each year to an individual who has shown dedication and support to the mission of the Pujols Family Foundation.
 This year’s recipient was Dwight Trower, owner of St. Louis Family Martial Arts Academy (SLFMAA).
 Dwight and his staff have for seven years now provided martial arts classes for individuals with Down syndrome.
 The partnership between SLFMAA and the Pujols Family Foundation has grown over the years, first beginning with a 6-week program.
 Now, SLFMAA offers weekly classes for about 65 individuals with Down syndrome.
 Under Dwight’s instruction, 20 of those participants have now earned their black belt (including Watson Family Achievement Award winner, Pooja).

 The night ended with a lively auction, featuring a trip to the Dominican Republic, a Justin Timberlake Concert experience package, and more.
 The most popular item of the night was a limited edition memorabilia package, commemorating Albert Pujols’ 3,000 career hit.
 In the end, the package raised over $100,000, making it the most successful live auction for the Pujols Family Foundation to date.

 Save the date for next year’s O’Night Divine Christmas Celebration: December 7, 2019, The Ritz-Carlton, St. Louis.